hifihedgehog/DiscordContentFilterBot/README.md

 - Version: 3.48.0
 - Commit: 1adf875

 The standard SQLite distribution will not work as this bot specifically uses WAL2 mode for enhanced performance and reliability.
+Of course, you are free of course to edit this source code to use another mode, such as WAL or DELETE, as you please.
+However, we opted for this mode so the database has high availability even when many users are reading and writing to it from an influx of censored messages.
+This gives you a neatly packaged, high performance, quite portable database solution.

 ## Features